 Cheesy isn’t usually a compliment, but when it comes to these divinely spicy little cookies it most certainly is.
 The Chive Cayenne Shortbread Cookies are great with soups.
-They make an easy savory high-calorie snack during treatment.
 The capsaicin in the cayenne that gives these cookies a kick has strong anti-inflammatory properties, a good thing.
 Try them!

 - Transfer to a mixing bowl.
 Add milk and Worcestershire sauce and combine using a fork.